 I recall my cousin kindly coming to find me and trying in vain to think of something comforting.
 Not knowing what to do, she said nothing but just stared at me through the car window.
 The funeral car had a fancy, new electric window which I couldn’t open and so we just looked at each other through the closed window.
 Her eyes betrayed what mine must have been radiating.
 After a while, she looked away.
 The grief eventually healed but not without sending me into an intensified search for life’s meaning.
 Death has a way of doing that.

 There is a small group of people who are our special ones: our partners, children, and other loved ones.
+It is usually not more than a handful or two of individuals over a whole lifetime.
 They are our dearest ones.
 Somehow, they belong to us and we to them.
 We didn’t really choose them but nor did we not choose them.
-Our beloved children did not just randomly come to us.
+Our beloved children, who we would die for without a second thought, did not just randomly come to us.
 Long before their material arrival, they were a part of us, as we have always been a part of them.
-Partners and other dearly loved ones, likewise, did not just randomly appear in our life as if, just as easily, we could have missed them or replaced them with some other random.
+Partners and other dearly loved ones, likewise, did not just randomly appear in our life as if, just as easily, we could have missed them or replaced them with some other “random”.
 No, they are the ones that were marked in our heart already.
 We recognize them as belonging to us.
 This belonging gives love a certain stability, permanence, and resilience.

 People are naturally drawn together – those who belong to each other.
 It’s a very instinctive thing.
 Such important decisions as who to let into our life and in what way we will let that person in are best made from a deep knowing in our heart.
 Many relationships seem irrational to other people.
 Sometimes, the depth of a relationship and what the people will do to remain together may seem incomprehensible.
 If we understand there is a certain belonging to each other then it helps to go with the flow of life.
 Sometimes, people come together for a short time as that is the design of that relationship.
 Sometimes, it’s a lifetime.
 Sometimes, it’s much longer than one life on Earth.